josh-jacobsen/wind-alerts/README.md

 ## Tests

-Test examples will be coming
+Test examples will be coming.